ChinnoDog/rsdf/README.md

 ## certificates
 This produces a private certificate intrastructure pariticularly useful with SSL.
 - `host-<hostname>.crt` target: Create a certificate for your test host. `test-ca.crt` will be generated for you automatically.
 Apply the requested certificate to your test system and add `test-ca.crt` to the trusted client trust store to be able to validate it..

+# Contributing
+There are currently no rules or restrictions for what you can contribute so long as it aligns with the purpose of the project.
+Still, you should do these things to make this easy for both of us:
+- DO log an issue if you have a problem or an idea and are not ready to implement it right this second or would like some feedback.
+- DO submit pull requests that you have personally checked and verified not to cause issues.
+- DO document your code if you think it requires explanation.
+Inline comments are best.
+- DO consider backwards compatibility issues for anyone already using this template.